 How Cannabis Can Help Relieve Symptoms

-Marijuana might be one alternative treatment for migraine relief.
+Cannabis might be one alternative treatment for migraine relief.
 Some research shows that it may help ease migraine symptoms or possibly keep them from starting.
 In a presentation to the Congress of the European Academy of Neurology in 2017, Italian researchers provided additional evidence on the use of cannabis for both prevention and acute treatment of migraine.